ii-research/Neural_IIR/README.md

 # About Neural_IIR

-This is the website of the project: **A Novel Interactive Information Retrieval System Using Deep Neural Network** supported by the Japan Society for the Promotion of Science (JSPS), PI: Hai-Tao Yu.
+This is the website of the project: **A Novel Interactive Information Retrieval System Using Deep Neural Network**.

+Sponsor: the Japan Society for the Promotion of Science (JSPS)

+PI: Hai-Tao Yu.

 # Publications